Umar

 Umar ibn al-Khattab (Note: Umar had many titles and epithets, including Amir al-Mu'minin, as the first holder of the title, and al-Faruq ("the one who distinguishes [between right and wrong]"), for his reputation as a jurist.) (عُمَر بْن ٱلْخَطَّاب; c.
-584 – 644), also spelled Omar, was the second Rashidun caliph, ruling from August 634 until his assassination in 644.
+584 – 644) was the second Rashidun caliph, ruling from August 634 until his assassination in 644.
 He succeeded Abu Bakr and is regarded as a senior companion and father-in-law of the Islamic prophet Muhammad.

-Initially, Umar opposed Muhammad, who was his distant Qurayshite kinsman.
-However, after converting to Islam in 616, he became the first Muslim to openly pray at the Kaaba.
-He participated in nearly all of Muhammad’s battles and expeditions, and Muhammad conferred upon him the title al-Fārūq ("the Distinguisher") for his sound judgement.
-After Muhammad’s death in June 632, Umar pledged allegiance to Abu Bakr as the first caliph and served as his chief adviser.
-In 634, shortly before his death, Abu Bakr nominated Umar as his successor.

-During Umar’s reign, the caliphate expanded at an unprecedented rate, conquering the Sasanian Empire and more than two-thirds of the Byzantine Empire.
-His campaigns against the Sasanians resulted in the conquest of Persia within two years (642–644).
-According to Jewish tradition, Umar lifted the Christian ban on Jews entering Jerusalem and permitted them to worship there.
+The conversion of Umar to Islam is presented in Sunni Islam as a highly dramatic, epic, and prototypical story of embrace; initially, Umar was opposed to Muhammad, a distant Qurayshite kinsman, even setting out to kill him with his sword.
+However, after a spiritual break, he converted to Islam in 616, becoming the first Muslim to dare to pray openly in the Kaaba, an act followed by other Muslims.
+He participated in nearly all of Muhammad's battles and expeditions, and Muhammad conferred upon him the title al-Fārūq ("the Distinguisher") for his sound judgement.
+After Muhammad's death in June 632, Umar pledged allegiance to Abu Bakr as the first caliph and served as his chief adviser.
+Shortly before his death in 634, Abu Bakr nominated Umar as his successor.
+During Umar's reign, the caliphate expanded at an unprecedented rate.
+His campaigns against the Sasanian Empire resulted in the rapid conquest of Persia within two years (642-644), and more than two-thirds of the Byzantine Empire.
 Umar was assassinated by the Persian slave Abu Lu'lu'a Firuz in 644.

 Umar is widely credited with expanding the Islamic world beyond Arabia and introducing the Hijri Calendar.
 Historians generally regard him as one of the most powerful and influential Muslim caliphs in history.
-In Sunni Islamic tradition, he is revered as a just ruler and a paragon of Islamic virtues, with some hadiths identifying him as the second greatest of the Sahabah after Abu Bakr.
-In Twelver Shia tradition, however, he is viewed negatively.
+According to Jewish tradition, Umar lifted the Christian ban on Jews entering Jerusalem and permitted them to worship there.
+In Sunni Islam, Umar is revered as a just ruler and a supreme model for Islamic virtues.
+In Shia Islam, however, he is viewed negatively.